The impact of magnetic fields during tidal disruption events: Results

 \subsection{Overview of the hydrodynamic evolution}

-The stream can be understood as a series of cylinders with elongation $\ell$ and transverse sizes $H$ and $\Delta$ \citep[][]{Bonnerot2022a}.
+The stream can be understood as a series of cylinders with elongation $\ell$ and transverse sizes $H$ and $\Delta$ \citep[][]{Bonnerot2022a}, and whose center of mass trajectory is characterized by the boundness parameter $\mu\equiv \epsilon/\Delta\epsilon$\footnote{We note that the orbital energy distribution in the numerical simulation is wider than in the semi-analytic model (see e.g. \citet{Lodato2009}), which results in the boundness reaching values $|\mu|>1$.}.
 Typically $H\approx\Delta$ at all times we consider, so we only comment on $H$ hereafter.
 While the evolution of the stream's length $\ell$ is entirely ballistic, self-gravity and pressure forces may also play a role in the evolution of the transverse width $H$ \citep[][]{Kochanek1994,Coughlin2015}.
 One can distinguish two different regimes for the transverse evolution, which are separated by a critical density $\rho_{\rm crit}\approx M_{\rm h}/(2\pi R^{3})$, corresponding to a critical boundness $\mu\equiv\mu_{\rm{crit}}$\footnote{The resulting value of $\mu_{\rm crit}$ is different between model ($\mu_{\rm crit}\approx0.533$) and simulations ($\mu_{\rm crit}\approx1$), which is expected because the density is computed differently in the two methods.} \citep[][]{Coughlin2016,Bonnerot2022a}: sections with $|\mu|<\mu_{\rm{crit}}$ (hydrostatic regime) are initially sufficiently dense to remain in hydrostatic equilibrium in the transverse direction soon after disruption, while for $|\mu|>\mu_{\rm{crit}}$ (ballistic regime), the stream elements are so dilute that the tidal pull dominates self-gravity.

 Shortly after the disruption, the length of a stream section evolves with the distance from the black hole $R$ following

 everywhere in the stream (\citet{Coughlin2016}), while the width scales as

 Later, when the bound part of the stream starts to return towards pericentre, the gas becomes so dilute that the tidal force dominates the dynamics.
 In these conditions, the evolution of the elongation transitions to